 The identified species could reach 23 ft (7m) to graze treetops, making the new species taller than a giraffe.

 If we don’t do enough, the chances of our giraffe getting extinct is also very much possible.

 What can you do to protect the Giraffe?

 - Create awareness: Sharing information about the tall and spotted creatures with friends & family will help to educate more people to understand why giraffes are important for biodiversity.

-- Support organizations like Giraffe Conservation Foundation (GCF), which focuses on the conservation of the animal in the wild throughout Africa.
-It is GCF that has marked 21st June as World Giraffe Day to celebrate and raise awareness about this beautiful creature.
+- Support organizations like Giraffe Conservation Foundation (GCF), which focuses on the conservation of animals in the wild throughout Africa.
+Giraffe Conservation Foundation has marked 21st June as World Giraffe Day to celebrate and raise awareness about this beautiful creature.

 - Stop any purchases associated with any animals.
 If we have to discourage poaching, we have to completely stop buying any products associated with animals.